-- New Zealand takes a leadership position in effective global response to the climate crisis. - New Zealand has effective, nature-friendly policies for climate change mitigation and to make our country carbon neutral by 2040. - The government considers the impacts of climate change in all its work and minimises its contribution to climate change and related risks.
+- New Zealand is a leader in the effective global response to the climate crisis. - New Zealand has effective, nature-friendly policies that employ people to reduce the impact of climate change and making our country carbon neutral by 2040. - The government considers the impacts of climate change in all its work and minimises its contribution to climate change and related risks. →